egoschema/EgoSchema/benchmarking/FrozenBilm/README.md

 ### Step 3: Generate Video Clip Features

-- Launch the `feature_gen.ipynb` Jupyter notebook.
+- Launch the `feature_gen.ipynb` or run `python feature_gen.py --f <frames number>`.
 This script facilitates the generation of features for video clips in the EgoSchema dataset.
+Some videos might not get proccessed properly so you might need to run it several times.

 - You have the flexibility to adjust the `frame` parameter as per requirements.